DataDog/documentation/content/en/administrators_guide/plan.md

 ### Service Catalog

-[Service catalog][30] shows at glance which of your services were deployed most recently, or have not been deployed for a long time. which services are reporting the most errors, and whether they have on-going incidents, and much more.
+[Service catalog][30] shows at glance which services were deployed most recently, or have not been deployed for a long time, which services are reporting the most errors, and whether they have on-going incidents, and much more.

 Service Catalog also helps you evaluate the coverage of your observability setup.
-As you continue your roll out, you may check in on the Setup Guidance tab of each of your services, to ensure that they have the expected configurations:
+As you continue your roll out, you can check in on the Setup Guidance tab of each of your services, to ensure that they have the expected configurations:

 {{< img src="/administrators_guide/service_catalog_2.png" alt="Service Catalog home screen" style="width:90%;">}}